About Us

 Founder

-A multi-Emmy Award winner, Gripper was Vice-President of Community Relations for WXIA-TV, 11Alive and WATLTV 36 for 29 years.
-Additionally, Gripper was Founding Executive Director of the BronzeLens Film Festival, a festival that promotes diversity in film.
+Sheryl Riley Gripper is the Founder of the Black Women Film Network, the oldest organization dedicated to preparing women for careers in the film industry and preserving the stories of marginalized women in film and digital media.
+Over 27 years, it has awarded more than $35,000 in scholarships.
+A multi-Emmy Award winner, Gripper served as Vice President of Community Relations for WXIA-TV and WATL-TV for 29 years and was the Founding Executive Director of the BronzeLens Film Festival, which promotes diversity in film.
 She is a graduate of Spelman College and Georgia State University.

 Chiquita Lockley